-When you drag the output arrow of the Sort Transformation into Merge Transformation an Input Output Selection window will be appeared to select whether it is Merge Input 1 or Merge Input 2 as shown in the below screenshot
+When you drag the output arrow of the Sort Transformation into SSIS Merge Transformation, an Input Output Selection window will appear to select whether it is Merge Input 1 or Merge Input 2, as shown in the below screenshot.

 STEP 8: Drag and drop the OLE DB destination into the data flow region and double-click on it to configure the destination server and destination table to store the merge transformation output

-Here we selected [SSIS Tutorials] as database and [Merge Transformation in SSIS] as destination table
+Here we selected the database and [Merge Transformation] as the destination table

-STEP 9: Check whether input columns are matching with the destination columns using Mappings Tab
+STEP 9: Check whether the input columns match with the destination columns using the Mappings Tab

-We finished designing the Merge Transformation package.
-Let us execute the package
+We finished designing the SSIS Merge Transformation package.
+Let us execute the package.

-Now we will check the output in SQL Management studio
+Now, we will check the Merge output in SQL Management studio.